openstack-k8s-operators/osp-director-operator/README.md

     - [Net-Config environment](https://github.com/openstack-k8s-operators/osp-director-dev-tools/blob/master/ansible/templates/osp/tripleo_deploy/vlan/network-environment.yaml.j2)

         **NOTE**: Net-Config files for the virtual machines get created by the operator, but can be overwritten using the "Tarball Config Map".
-To overwrite a pre-rendered Net-Config use the `<role lowercase>-nic-template.yaml` file name.
+To overwrite a pre-rendered Net-Config use the `<role lowercase>-nic-template.yaml` file name for OSP16.2 or `<role lowercase>-nic-template.j2` for OSP17.
         **NOTE**: network interface names for the VMs created by the OpenStackVMSet controller are alphabetically ordered by the network names assigned to the VM role.
 An exception is the `default` network interface of the VM pod which will always is the first interface.
 The resulting inteface section of the virtual machine definition will look like this:

         ```yaml